Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 >
 > Together, these resources form a layered support ecosystem that scales from self-service documentation, to community forums, to paid direct support — a model common among mature open-source projects.

+### Efficiency Gains

+- Reduced documentation review time from 35 minutes to 12 minutes per document.

-### Maintaining Truthfulness
+### Checking for Truthfulness

-Receiving our summarized analysis leads us to the final step of comparing the original support document to the prompting responses.
-This is necessary to ensure the language model (LM) completes the assigned task without excessive bias that would yield an inaccurate response.
+The final step is to conduct an output accuracy review.
+The review occurs by comparing the summarized analysis to the original support document.
+If the analysis maintains the content quality of the original document, the text summarization was successful.
+This comparison is necessary to ensure the language model (LM) completes the process without excessive bias that would distort the intention of the original document.